EightBitBoy/minsim/README.md

 # minsim
-MinSim, a mining simulation games.
+MinSim, a mining simulation game.
 No graphics, pure simulation.